Summer Swimwear: UPF Clothing vs. Sunscreen for Babies

 QDo UPF clothes lose their rating?

-Yes, over time, stretching, chlorine decay, and intense washing can loosen the weave.
+Yes, UPF clothing can lose its rating over time: stretching, chlorine decay, and intense washing can loosen the weave.
 Replace UPF swimwear if it is visibly thinning.

 Related research